DuPage County Property Crime Lawyers

 Property theft occurs when you obtain unauthorized control over the property (or service) of another with the requisite intent to commit a crime.
 Theft of property in Illinois is a serious offense, and a conviction can mean heavy fines, jail time, and other future consequences.
 If you or someone close to you has been arrested for shoplifting, retail theft, or any other type of property crime, you should not fight this battle alone.
 With so much on the line, it is essential to speak with an experienced criminal defense attorney, so you understand your rights and options.

-For over 35 years, Mevorah Law Offices LLC has provided a strong representation of individuals accused of property crimes in Chicago and throughout Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has provided a strong representation of individuals accused of property crimes in Chicagoland and throughout Illinois.
 Our award-winning lawyers are former prosecutors and public defenders with extensive experience successfully litigating criminal cases at all levels of the state and federal judicial system.
 We have in-depth knowledge of the local courts and what each county may be willing to do in terms of reducing or eliminating the charges against you.
 We put this experience to work to craft the most effective defense strategy to secure a positive outcome in your case.

 We are highly acclaimed not only for our experience and skill but also for our client-centered approach.
 Our attorneys are honest, accessible, responsive, and down to earth.
 We understand what is at stake when you are charged with a property crime, and we fight aggressively to defend your rights and minimize the negative consequences.
 We take the time to assess the charges and evidence against you thoroughly, and we go to work immediately to develop the strongest possible defense.